 Methods of Assessment

-Students will sit three written exam papers at the end of the course each lasting 2.0 hours.
-During the course, they will complete a range of practical activities.
+Students will sit three written exam papers at the end of the course each lasting 2 hours.
+During the course students will complete a range of practical activities.
 Some skills will be assessed by teacher observation in class and teacher marked practical reports.
 The remaining skills will be assessed within the written exams.

-Alongside the exam grade, student certificates will also show if they have earned the practical skills endorsement.
-This is a pass/fail mark generated from their folio of practical work.
+Alongside the exam grade, student certificates will also show if they have earned the Practical Endorsement.
+This is a pass/fail mark generated from their practical skills and portfolio of practical work.

 What Next?